nitred/nr-ops/README.md

 # Local Development Environment

-In order to develop and test nr-ops locally against a local development environment that includes both the nr-ops package as well as infrastructure dependencies like Airflow, minio (S3) etc you can follow the steps below.
+In order to develop and test nr-ops locally against a local development environment that includes both the nr-ops package as well as infrastructure dependencies like Airflow, minio (S3) etc, you can follow the steps below.

 ## Install nr-ops